le717/areyouona-date/README.md

-# Are You On A Date
+# Are You On A Date?

 > Determine if you are currently on a date!